 About this workshop

-Climate projections for impact assessment is a two-day intensive program that takes participants through the process of identifying, understanding and applying climate change projections for impact assessment.
+Climate projections for impact assessment was a two-day intensive program that took participants through the process of identifying, understanding and applying climate change projections for impact assessment.

-The program, developed by the Earth Systems and Climate Change Hub in conjunction with the CSIRO Climate Science Centre and the Bureau of Meteorology, consists of eight modules:
+The program, developed by the Earth Systems and Climate Change Hub in conjunction with the CSIRO Climate Science Centre and the Bureau of Meteorology, consisted of eight modules: